PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 	onUpdate(oldA, oldVersion){

-		// Since this is version 2, the only previous
+		// Since this is version 2, the only
-		// version the user can have used is version 1,
+		// previous version the user can have
-		// so we don't need to check oldVersion, but it
+		// used is version 1, so we don't need
+		// to check oldVersion, but it can be
-		// can be good to do anyway (consistency). if(oldVersion == 1){
+		// good to do anyway (consistency).
+		if(oldVersion == 1){

-			a.friends = oldA.friends.map(a.createFriendObject)
+			a.friends = oldA.friends.map(a.createFriendFromV1)

 		}

 	}

-	createFriendObject(friendName){
+	createFriendFromV1(friendName){
 		return {
 			name: friendName,
 			age: 0, // All old friends gets age 0 by default.